gabriel/yajl-objc/README.md

 ## Install (iOS)

-- Add the `
-.framework` to your project.
+- Add `YAJL.framework` to your project.
-- Add the following frameworks to `Linked Libraries`:
+- Add the frameworks to `Linked Libraries`:
   - `YAJL.framework`
   - `CoreGraphics.framework`
   - `Foundation.framework`